Picture This

 - All head pressure will thus be included in the reading on the gauge.

-- It is important to isolate the new line for pressure testing as well as allowing the new line to be properly chlorinated and bacteria tested prior to connection with a service line.
+- It is important to isolate the new line for pressure testing, allow it to be properly chlorinated, and test it for bacteria prior to connection with a service line.

-A water line moves like an accordion when pressures are increased/decreased.
+When pressures are increased or decreased, a water line moves like an accordion.
 The trench type specified for the project is intended to balance the external forces involved but will not eliminate movement.
 Therefore, the number of times a line is exercised may vary.
 Installers may, at times, have a misconception that water lines do not move because of earth loads of six to eight feet, for example.

-Water temperature is not typically a huge factor during hydrostatic testing but must be considered at times.
-Internal pressure will decrease as water temperatures decrease-to the point when the fluid begins to freeze, which then creates a substantial issue.
+Water temperature is not typically a huge factor during hydrostatic testing but must be considered.
+Internal pressure will decrease as water temperatures decrease- to the point where the fluid begins to freeze, which then creates a substantial issue.

-Conversely, the internal pressure may increase for an above-ground line installed during summer months filled with 60 degrees Fahrenheit water and ambient temperature of 90 degrees.
+Conversely, the internal pressure may increase for an above-ground line installed during summer months when the water is 60 degrees Fahrenheit and the ambient temperature is 90 degrees.
 This is especially true if the line is exposed to direct sunlight.

 Pressure Versus Make-Up

 A common mistake is for installers to chase a leak for extended periods of time, only to find the line will eventually pass the hydrostatic test without changing any parts of the water line.
-Considering the allowable make-up water may alleviate this issue.
+Allowable make-up water may alleviate this issue.

-Table 4-A found in section five of the ANSI/AWWA C600 Standard is used to identify the amount of make-up water used (per hour) to increase the pressure back to the starting point of the test.
+Table 4-A, found in section five of the ANSI/AWWA C600 Standard, identifies the amount of make-up water used (per hour) to increase the pressure back to the starting point of the test.
 The same information may also be obtained in seconds via the McWane Ductile Pocket Engineer.

 McWane Ductile Tools

-- Three hydro tests are conducted with each having the same time intervals.
+- Three hydro tests are conducted, each with the same time intervals.

 - The pressure is increased during each test.